The Benefits of Having Diverse Survey Respondents

 It means avoiding language or concepts that certain groups could misinterpret due to cultural differences or prior experiences.
 It also calls for inviting

-people from all relevant backgrounds so as not to exclude any valuable insights they may have on the subject matter.
+people from all relevant backgrounds not to exclude any valuable insights they may have on the subject matter.

 Reaching Multiple Audiences